helloapihq/httpstatus/README.md

 # httpstatus

-A simple service to generate HTTP status codes
+A simple service to return specific HTTP status codes